Sianne Ngai: Ugly Feelings (2005)

-Envy, irritation, paranoia—in contrast to powerful and dynamic negative emotions like anger, these non-cathartic states of feeling are associated with situations in which action is blocked or suspended.
-In her examination of the cultural forms to which these affects give rise, Sianne Ngai suggests that these minor and more politically ambiguous feelings become all the more suited for diagnosing the character of late modernity.
+In contrast to powerful and dynamic negative emotions like anger, non-cathartic states of feeling like envy, irritation, and paranoia are associated with situations in which action is blocked or suspended.
+In her examination of the cultural forms to which these affects give rise, Ngai suggests that these minor and more politically ambiguous feelings become more suited for diagnosing the character of late modernity.